learnk8s/learnk8s.io/src/bsk201910/rollbacks.md

 _This is not the case, unfortunately._

-**Deployments delegate counting Pods to another component called the ReplicaSet.**
+## Deployments delegate counting Pods to another component: the ReplicaSet

 Every time you create a Deployment, the deployment creates a ReplicaSet and delegates creating (and deleting) the Pods.